For ITRANS installation instructions, see ITRANS.

-To remove remove expired certificates and install new ones:
+To remove expired certificates and install new ones:

-Solution: Start the service 'Computer Brower'.
+Start the service 'Computer Browser'.
 This service is stopped by default.

 These steps may be useful if you have an older installation of the ICA service (pre October 2015) and used the wrong user account.